paduagroup/fftool/README.md

     empy line, then the z-matrix.
 See the `examples` directory and the Wikipedia entry for "Z-matrix (chemistry)".
 Variables can be used for distances, angles and dihedrals.
-Connectivity is inferred from the z-matrix.
-Cyclic molecules require additional `connect` records to close rings.
+Connectivity is inferred from the z-matrix by default.
+In this case cyclic molecules require additional `connect` records to close rings.
+If a `reconnect` record is present, then connectivity is guessed based on bond distances from the force field.
 Improper dihedrals must be indicated by additional `improper` records.
 After the z-matrix the name of a file with force field parameters can be supplied.

     A MDL `.mol` file contains a table with coordinates and also bonds.
 The name of a file with force field parameters can be given in the first line after the molecule name, or in the third line.
+If the keyword `reconnect` is present after the force field filename, then connectivity is guessed based on bond distances from the force field.

     A `.xyz` file contains atomic coordinates only.
 The name of a file with force field parameters can be given in the second line after